Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 What Xiaomi has done is force the 2x zoom by software when switching to Portrait mode, taking advantage of the fact that the wide-angle camera has a very high resolution.
 It is the same approach that Apple has followed with the iPhone 14 Pro, which also uses the wide-angle camera with 2x zoom by cutting out the center of the image captured by the sensor.h

-One aspect that I like about Xiaomi’s Portrait mode is that it allows you to adjust the depth of field both during capture and afterward in the Gallery, which gives you the possibility to adjust the blur to your liking or even discard the blur if it is detected. of the contour has not been carried out correctly.
+One aspect that I like about Xiaomi’s Portrait mode is that it allows you to adjust the depth of field both during capture and afterward in the Gallery , which gives you the possibility to adjust the blur to your liking or even discard the blur if detected. of the contour has not been carried out correctly.

 The hair clipping is sometimes a bit abrupt and the degree of background blur is quite high, sometimes resulting in a considerable “goop” effect.
 Normally, it is enough to reduce the background blur afterwards to make the result look more natural.